Custom Event Notification Template¶

 Host OS: {{ dql_data.os }}

-Subsequently in the template, you can use {{ dql_data.os }}
+After this, you can use {{ dql_data.os }}

 Passing Parameters to Embedded DQL¶

-Assume monitor by
+Assume the monitor by

-has configured region
+is configured with region

 and host